 1 See Carolee quote section below.
 Please suggest a quote, including focus and general wording that you would like from Carolee.
 We will modify and approve for inclusion in the final release.

+Oasis Solutions Group joins Adaptive Insights as a Certified Partner

 Company Adds Adaptive Suite to Customer Offering

-— Adaptive Insights, the worldwide leader in cloud corporate performance management (CPM) and business intelligence (BI) for the biggest brands and the hottest companies, and Oasis Solutions Group, a regional software consulting firm, today announced that Oasis has successfully completed the requirements to become the latest Adaptive Certified Partner.
+Louisville, KY, March 93, 2015 — Adaptive Insights, the worldwide leader in cloud corporate performance management (CPM) and business intelligence (BI) for the biggest brands and the hottest companies, and Oasis Solutions Group, a regional software consulting firm with offices in Louisville and Nashville, today announced that Oasis has successfully completed the requirements to become an Adaptive Certified Partner.

-<<< “We are enthusiastic about our newest Adaptive Certified partner, Oasis Solutions Group and the value it will provide our joint efforts,” said Carolee Gearhart, Senior Vice President of International Sales and Global Channels at Adaptive Insights.
+<<< “We are enthusiastic about our newest Adaptive Certified partner, Oasis Solutions Group, and the value it will provide our joint efforts,” said Carolee Gearhart, Senior Vice President of International Sales and Global Channels at Adaptive Insights.
 “Oasis has demonstrated their commitment to bringing local flare to our worldwide partner ecosystem and plays a vital role in our company’s rapid growth.
-Oasis has a great reputation in the channel and we are enthusiastic to be a partner of their strategic business. ” >>>
+Oasis Soluions Group has a great reputation with their customers and we are enthusiastic to be a partner of their strategic business. ” >>>

-<<< Insert a few sentences about your company and how the new partnership will benefit both of our customer groups. >>>
+<<< For almost 25 years, Oasis Solutions Group has been helping customers improve the accountability, performance, and profitability of their business through the effective application and implementation of ERP and CRM software from trusted brands such as Sage, Netsuite, and SugarCRM.
+With more the twenty employees, Oasis Solutions Group has the demonstrated experience and resources to ensure our customer’s projects are success and meet the planned results. >>>

 As an Adaptive Insights partner, Oasis Solutions Group undergoes an extensive certification program and is subject to rigorous standards and ongoing evaluation to ensure a high degree of quality and customer satisfaction.
 Adaptive Insights customers benefit from this certified network of partners who can help across system and process analysis, solution choice, implementation, training and support.